GeorginaCarlisle/2024-daily-coding/README.md

 6 - Additional JavaScript pages added ready for later.
 Barebones only.
 7 - Basic unload function added.
 8 - Further exploration of the beforeunload event, including how it is best to use only when there is a danger of user input being lost.
 Unload function removed, to be added again only for instances where it is needed.
-9 - Basic click event added - called from the html
+9 - Basic click event added - called from the html.
+10 - Extra details pulled from the event object created on click.